BillZito/billzito.github.io/_posts/2020-10-11-pretty-good-is-not-good-enough.md

 3. Am I advocating we only work on a few top interventions?
 No. It's important to spread out our resources somewhat, and oftentimes people will have developed specialized skills or other personal fit that make them better at working on specific things.
 But I think it's still pretty clear that we can divert a lot of the 50-90+% of funding that we're wasting onto things that we think might actually help pepole.
 On the margin, I want to move people towards more impactful work-- I'm not arguing for some globally optimum algorithm for telling everyone exactly the 3 projects they should work on.

 4. If you've gotten this far, [common misconceptions about effective altruism](https://80000hours.org/2020/08/misconceptions-effective-altruism/#top) may also be of interest.

-I think a lot of highly capable people think they're spending enough time figuring out the highest impact interventions when they're not.
-The difference between being "one of the better interventions" and "being in the top few percent of interventions" seems likely to be >10x.